Why Do Gummies Get Hard? And How to Make One That Stays Soft for Two Years.

-Gummy hardness over time is a common challenge in the supplement industry, primarily driven by moisture loss and starch retrogradation.
+Gummy hardness over time is a common challenge in the supplement industry, caused mainly by moisture loss and starch retrogradation.
 As a gummy sits, water molecules migrate to the surface and evaporate, creating a drier, harder matrix.
-Additionally, if the gummy contains starch or certain hydrocolloids, the starch molecules can recrystallize-a process called retrogradation-which stiffens the texture.
+If the gummy contains starch or certain hydrocolloids, the starch molecules can recrystallize—a process called retrogradation—which stiffens the texture.
 Temperature fluctuations and low-humidity storage accelerate these changes.
-To design a gummy that remains identical in texture for two years, you must control moisture retention, inhibit crystallization, and protect against environmental factors.
+To build a gummy that stays soft for two years, you need to control moisture retention, inhibit crystallization, and protect against environmental factors.
+It's not impossible.

 Key Formula Adjustments

 • Moisture Stabilizers: Use humectants like glycerin or sorbitol at levels exceeding 15-20% of the formula.
-These bind water tightly and slow evaporation, maintaining initial chewiness.
+These bind water tightly and slow evaporation, keeping the gummy chewy.

 • Prevent Retrogradation: Replace or reduce high-amylose starches with modified starches or maltodextrin.
 A blend of pectin and a low-amylose starch (e.g., waxy maize) significantly reduces hardening over time.

 • Optimize Gelling Agents: Pectin-based gummies are less prone to hardening than gelatin-based ones.
-Use a high-methoxy pectin with a rapid-set formulation for a stable, resilient gel network.
+Go with a high-methoxy pectin with a rapid-set formulation for a stable, resilient gel network.

-• Add Plasticizers: Ingredients like vegetable oil or medium-chain triglycerides (MCTs) at 0.5-2% can improve flexibility and reduce brittleness without affecting stability.
+• Add Plasticizers: Ingredients like vegetable oil or medium-chain triglycerides (MCTs) at 0.5-2% help improve flexibility and reduce brittleness without affecting stability.

 Processing and Packaging Controls